franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Fix bugs in reworked chat_display view:
-  - Check the cases were messages are not read or not displayed (hint: has to do with views.py line 167).
-  - This happens when messages are not displayed/appended in the view (yes, another bug from the new logic).

 - ***OPTIMIZE***:
   - Rework the way to update the messages list *(receiver)*:
     - Only call display_chat when clicking in a chat,